Information causality as a tool for bounding the set of quantum correlations: Details on the derivation of Result for the scenario

-An important observation, is that this bound decreases with $n$.
-It means, that if we applied any of the inequalities in Result~\ref{res:dd22} for smaller $n$, we would get a looser bound on $q$, regardless of the strategy in which we would apply it, because we already took the algebraic maximum of the left-hand side when calculating the bound in Eq.~\eqref{eq:app_nn22_relevant_q}.
-Therefore, taking any value of $q\in \left( \frac{3}{7 - 4^{2-n}},\frac{3}{7 - 4^{3-n}}\right)$ provides an NS-box that is detected by the inequality in Result~\ref{res:dd22} for that $n$ and not any inequality for smaller $n$.
+An important observation is that this bound decreases as $n$ increases.
+It means that if we applied any of the inequalities in Result~\ref{res:dd22} for smaller $n$ to upper-bound $q$, we would get a looser bound than in Eq.~\eqref{eq:app_nn22_relevant_q}, regardless of the strategy in which we would apply it, because we already took the algebraic maximum of the left-hand side when calculating the bound in Eq.~\eqref{eq:app_nn22_relevant_q}.
+Therefore, taking any value of $q\in \left( \frac{3}{7 - 4^{2-n}},\frac{3}{7 - 4^{3-n}}\right)$ provides an NS-box that is detected by the inequality in Result~\ref{res:dd22} for that $n$ and not any inequality for smaller $n$, including the Uffink inequality.